About JRPG Japanese

 Since I was in my 2nd year of high school.
 I was lucky enough to find a private tutor, who I learned from for over 10 years.
-But aside from just book-learning, I also had the opportunity to intern in Tokyo for 1 year, and now live in Japan, where most of my Japanese language progress was made (ah, the wonders of immersion).
+Aside from book-learning, I also had the opportunity to intern in Tokyo for 1 year, and I now live in Japan, where most of my Japanese language progress is made (the wonders of immersion).

 Q. What first sparked your interest in Japan?

 It’s all those JRPG’s I grew up with on my SNES.
 Lufia II being my biggest inspiration for my Japan interest.
 That game is basically the catalyst of my entire life.

 Q. What was the first game you played in Japanese?